Table of contents

 4. Refactor -> Rename (Shift + F6)

-Since I do a lot of Right Click -> Refactor -> Rename..., I think it is better for me to remember this shortcut.
+Since I do a lot of Right Click -> Refactor -> Rename..., I think I should remember this shortcut.

 Instead of doing above, I can just select / highlight the class / function name and press Control + F6.
-I do this a lot because I believe having a right name is essential for clean code best practices.
+I do this a lot because I believe having the right name is essential for clean code best practices.

 I don't like this shortcut key, simply because F6 is too far away.
 Generally, any shortcut key that consists of a function key, I don't like it.

 5. Show Diff (Control + D)

 Another shortcut key that I use a lot is Control + D to show diff in GitHub repository.
-This is my common practice to review my code before I commit anything into the GitHub.
+This is my common practice to review my code before I commit anything to the GitHub.

 The problem is this Control + D shortcut key works only when you're in Commit tab.
 For example, when you're in Project tab, it doesn't work anymore.
 However, you still can Right Click-> Git -> Show Diff to view the diff.